kid-yume/gnglinuxdeployment/README.md

 ## Before attempting to Deploy GnG.
 Please make sure you have the following:

 *   An enterprise G Suite domain
-*   A Google App Engine (GAE) application
-*   A Chrome App that runs on each Chrome OS device
+*	Chrome OS compatible devices

-## Mac, Linux, or Windows machines need to have the following programs installed:
+## Mac, Linux, or Windows machines need to have the following prerequisites:

+*	Enable Google Cloud Billing
 *	Google SDK-[ Windows](https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe), [MAC](https://cloud.google.com/sdk/docs/downloads-interactive#mac), [Linux](https://cloud.google.com/sdk/docs/downloads-interactive#linux).
 *	Git- [ Windows](https://git-scm.com/download/win),[ MAC](https://git-scm.com/download/mac),[ Linux](https://git-scm.com/download/linux).
+*	Further help and youtube video for this can be found [here](https://github.com/kid-yume/gnglinuxdeployment/blob/dev/deployment/stageone/README.md) if there is any confusion on any of the steps.

 ## Deploying GnG
 GnG Deployment can be done in 3 phases, as long as the above pre-requisites have been met.
 If